MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-adaptive-application-controls.md

       - It's a Windows machine with a pre-existing [AppLocker](/windows/security/threat-protection/windows-defender-application-control/applocker/applocker-overview) policy enabled by either a GPO or a local security policy
       - AppLocker isn't available (Windows Server Core installations)

-      > [!TIP]
-      > Defender for Cloud needs at least two weeks of data to define the unique recommendations per group of machines.
-Machines that have recently been created, or which belong to subscriptions that were only recently protected by Microsoft Defender for Servers, will appear under the **No recommendation** tab.

 1. Open the **Recommended** tab.
 The groups of machines with recommended allowlists appear.